-The lead applicant must initially create the new application.
+The lead applicant must initially create a new application.
 Clear instructions on how to start a new application can be found in the ‘System Help’.
 The research team can collaborate with the lead applicant to edit the content in the application by being invited to be a co-applicant through the co-applicant section of the application form.

-The lead applicant can use the search tool to find co-applicants and then to invite them to join the application.
-The RMS will automatically dispatch an email inviting the co-applicant to confirm their participation in the application.
+The lead applicant can use the search tool to find co-applicants and then invite them to join the application.
+The RMS will automatically dispatch an email inviting the co-applicant to confirm and approve their participation in the application.
 Co-applicants can then decide whether to accept the invitation and consent to the application being submitted jointly in their name.
 They will need to log into the RMS and follow the links to ‘Confirm’ their involvement on the co-application summary page.
 Once confirmed, the co-applicant will be granted access to edit the online application form.